Incremental Graph Computation: Anchored Vertex Tracking in Dynamic Social Networks: Incremental Computation Algorithm

 \begin{myLem} Let $mcd(u)$ and $core(u)$ be the Max-core degree and core number of vertex $u$ in snapshot graph $G_t$.
 Suppose we delete an edge $(u,v)$ from $G_t$ and the updated $mcd(u)$.
 Thus, the core number $core(u)$ of $u$ may decrease by 1 if $mcd(u) < core(u)$.
 Otherwise, $core(u)$ remain unchanged. \end{myLem}

-\begin{proof} Based on Definition~\ref{def:k-core} and Definition~\ref{def:corenumber}, the core number of vertex $u$ is identified by the number of it's neighbours with core number no less than $u$.
+\begin{proof} Based on Definition~\ref{def:k-core} and Definition~\ref{def:corenumber}, the core number of vertex $u$ is identified by the number of its neighbours with core number no less than $u$.
 Moreover, a vertex $u$ must have at least $core(u)$ number of neighbours with core number no less than $core(u)$.
 From Definition~\ref{def:mcd}, the max core degree of a vertex $u$ is the number of $u$'s neighbour with core number no less than $u$, i.e, $mcd(u)=|\{v\ |\ v = nbr(u) \wedge core(v)\geq core(u)\}|$.
 Therefore, we can conclude that $mcd(u)\geq core(u)$ always holds.
-Hence, if $mcd(u) < core(u)$ after delete an edge from $G_t$ and update $mcd(u)$, then $core(u)$ also needs to be decreased by $1$ to ensure $mcd(u) > core(u)$ in the changed graph. \end{proof}
+Hence, if $mcd(u) < core(u)$ after \TT{deleting} an edge from $G_t$ and \TT{updating} $mcd(u)$, then $core(u)$ also needs to be decreased by $1$ to ensure $mcd(u) > core(u)$ in the changed graph. \end{proof}